ipfs/community/CONTRIBUTING_GO.md

 **Who can merge a PR?**

-Changes should be merged by, in-order of preference:
+In general, changes should be merged by, in-order of preference:

 * The repo's maintainer (defacto or otherwise).
 * The PR author (if they have write access).